vibecoderx/GovLedger/README.md

 -   **Powerful Search**: Instantly search for specific awards and contracts using keywords.
 -   **Your Slice of the Pie**: Get a personalized estimate of your contribution to government spending based on your annual tax input.

+## Data Source

+All data in GovSpendr is sourced directly from the **USASpending.gov API**, the official data source for U.S. government spending.
+Our `APIService.swift` class handles all network requests to this API, ensuring that the data you see is accurate, up-to-date, and reliable.

 ## App Architecture

 GovSpendr is built using a modern and robust architecture, following the **Model-View-ViewModel (MVVM)** design pattern.
 This ensures a clean separation of concerns, making the codebase scalable, maintainable, and easy to understand.